Crime in the United States: Arrests by immigration status

 Although many Americans believe that immigrants are more likely to commit crimes, undocumented immigrants have substantially lower crime rates than native-born citizens.
 Compared to undocumented immigrants, US-born citizens are over twice as likely to be arrested for violent crimes, 2.5 times more likely to be arrested for drug crimes, and over 4 times more likely to be arrested for property crimes.
 Furthermore, there is no evidence that the rate of criminality among undocumented immigrants has increased in recent years.
 The numbers above are from Texas, which is the only state that collects arrests by immigration status.
 However, according to researchers at the CATO Institute, there is evidence that a similar relationship holds nationwide.

 Using incarceration rates as a proxy for criminality, immigrants are 60% less likely to be incarcerated than U.S. born citizens.
 According to the last 150 years of U.S. Census data, immigrants have been incarcerated at a consistently lower rate than US-born citizens throughout this time period, and this gap has widened since 1960.

+As explained in a summary by the Migration Policy Institute, the overall data signifies that the U.S born citizens are more considerably to be in jail from violence, damaging properties, or using all kinds of drugs though compared to migrants of all enactments.
+To expand on that state-level empirical evidence tracks down arrests by lawful situations showing that illegal immigrants have a more low crime percentages than either both the authorized immigrants and the U.S born citizens.